jobonaf/spatial-representativeness/README.md

 # spatial-representativeness
-R scripts and functions for spatial representativeness analysis based on the output of air quality models
+R scripts and functions for Spatial Representativeness (SR) analysis based on the output of Air Quality Models